rust-skia/rust-skia/README.md

 This project requires LLVM, python, and git to build.

 To test if LLVM is installed with the correct version, use `clang --version`.
-Currently, version 7.0.1 is required, or - on Mac OS X - Apple LLVM Version 10 should do, too.
+Currently, version 7.0.1 is required, or - on macOS X - Apple LLVM Version 10 should do, too.

 For python, at least version 2.7 should be available.
 Use `python --version` to see what's there.

-### Mac OS X
+### macOS X

 - Install the XCode command line tools with `xcode-select --install`.
-- **Mac OS X 10.14 (Mojave)**: install the SDK headers: `/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`, otherwise the binding generation will fail with `'TargetConditionals.h' file not found`.
+- **macOS X 10.14 (Mojave)**: install the SDK headers: `/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`, otherwise the binding generation will fail with `'TargetConditionals.h' file not found`.
 - Alternatively, install LLVM 7.0.1 via `brew install llvm@7` and then set `PATH`, `CPPFLAGS`, and `LDFLAGS` like instructed.

 ### Windows